 Meanwhile, toast some bread in the oven.
 Here I have sliced baguette which I will coat with butter.
 Put in the oven at 160oC until lightly brown or grill ’em on a grill pan like what I did.

-Next, add mayonnaise and crème fraîche together and stir in the prawns.
+Next, add mayonnaise, crème fraîche and prawns.
 In my case, I’m using soured cream (couldn’t find crème fraîche).
 Chop a small bunch of dill finely.
-Oh yeah the dills were from my garden. 🙂 But it is dying slowly. 🙁 Leave a few fronds for garnish later.
+Oh yeah the dills were from my garden. 🙂 But it is dying slowly. 🙁 Leave some dill for garnish later.

 Add dill, lemon zest and juice to the mixture and stir well.
 Here you get to adjust the taste according to your liking.
 For me, 1/2 tablespoon of lemon juice is good enough.
-Chill cocktail in the fridge before serving.
+Chill in the fridge before serving.

 Here’s how I serve Swedish prawn cocktail (Skagenröra): add some prawn cocktail on the toasted bread and squeeze juice of a lime wedge on it.
 Then take a BIG bite.
 YUM!!!
 Tsk, have someone pull you back to earth after THE bite, okay?
 Hehe